lou15b/destructor/README.md

 Destructor trace messages
 -------------------------

-If the compile option "-d:traceDestructors" is specified, then the destructor macro will generate statements to print JSON-like trace messages at:
+If the compile option `-d:traceDestructors` is specified, then the `destructor` macro will generate statements to print JSON-like trace messages at:
 - the beginning (and end) of the `=destroy` body,
 - before (and after) the `=destroy` call each for each field, and